Have you been told that fried food, chocolate, and dietary fat is bad for your skin? How about that the fascia blaster gets rid of cellulite?

 Again, it’s a game of balance.
 Historically the majority of our fat consumption came from saturated fat, which is only found in animal products, with the exception of coconut and palm oil.

-Think butter, cream, egg yolks, yogurt, and any natural rendered fat such as lard, tallow, and duck fat to name a few (although I only recommend choosing the highest quality coming from healthy, sustainable and pasture raised animals).
+Think butter, cream, egg yolks (especially from goose eggs), yogurt, and any natural rendered fat such as lard, tallow, and duck fat to name a few (although I only recommend choosing the highest quality coming from healthy, sustainable and pasture raised animals).

 These are the most common symptoms I see with clients that could signal that they are fat deficient: